Ken Livingstone wins Labour nomination for London mayor

 Announcing the nomination result at a neighbourhood centre on London's South Bank, Labour Party acting leader Harriet Harman told Mr Livingstone: "The whole of Team Labour will be backing you.

-"And I have no doubt you will win the backing of communities across London."'Broken promises'
+"And I have no doubt you will win the backing of communities across London."

 Mr Livingstone thanked those who voted for him, calling Mr Johnson's administration "disastrous".